ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 # Cognitive Architecture: Conversation Broker
 This project offers a set of simple APIs in front of Watson Conversation to be consumed by your web interface, your mobile app  or even a business process defined in [IBM BPM on Cloud](http://www-03.ibm.com/software/products/en/business-process-manager-cloud).
+It is implemented as a micro service, using resiliency and light weight implementation, packaging and deployment model.
+The Implementation addresses multiple facets:
+* The broker code to facade Watson Conversation and support service orchestration
+* The Watson Conversation content in a form of a [workspace](wcs-workspace/workspace.json) to support 'IT Support' help: this is a common pattern of using a chat bot to address a lot of standard queries end users may have about IT applications or hardware.
+* A complete set of aspects to support production deployment.

 This project is part of the 'IBM Cognitive Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cognitive.

-The project includes an [angular 2](http://angular.io) web application to illustrate a simple conversation front end which itself uses the APIs.
+The project includes an [angular 2](http://angular.io) web application to illustrate a simple conversation front end which itself uses the APIs, and a back end for front also responsible to do simple orchestration.
 The project is designed as a micro service and deployable as a Cloud Foundry application on [IBM Bluemix](http://www.bluemix.net).
 The concept of broker is presented in the [IBM Cognitive Reference Architecture for Engagement](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture#engagementDomain) as illustrated in the figure below:

 ![WCS Reference Architecture](doc/readme/WCS-ra.png) with the 'Conversation Application' icon.